All Episodes

 His grammar was just fine.

-Uh, It was also just fine when he said he stood at Bagram Air Base in Afghanistan and saw flag drape coffins uh go by.
+Uh, it was also just fine when he said he stood at Bagram air base in Afghanistan and saw flag draped coffins.

 We have seen when people maybe they don't say it themselves, but they let everybody assume they let people uh say that you know things about when they were in combat and they never correct them.

-It's you know, and that it it's that quiet uh backing into stolen valor.
+And that it's that quiet uh backing into stolen valor.

 And you could hear he was very direct.

-He said he carried those weapons in war, carried weapons in war.
+He said he carried those weapons in war.

-I was in Iraq, and I remember standing there at Bogram Airfield, hearing taps come on and everybody stepping outside of their tents and out of the cafeteria or the D FAC and standing on the road as those coffins slowly roll down the road to make their final journey home.
+I was in Iraq and I remember standing there at Bagram airfield hearing taps come on and everybody, stepping outside of their tents and out of the cafeteria or the Defact and standing on the road as those coffins slowly roll down the road to make their final journey home, and seeing the flag draped across the coffin and knowing that mothers and fathers, sisters and brothers wives husbands,

-And seeing the flag draped across the coffin and knowing that mothers and fathers, sisters and brothers, wives, husbands would be greeting their loved ones for the last time as they arrive to the United States to be to be laid to rest.
+would be greeting their loved one for the last time as they arrived to the United States to be to be laid to rest.

-There is nothing worse than stolen valor, in my opinion.
+There is nothing worse than stolen valor, in my opinion, and i'm not taking away from the time that he served.

-And I'm not taking away from the time that he served, but but you gotta be honest about who you are, and when you're not honest about who you are, I don't want to trust you in office.
+But you got to be honest about who you are, and when you're not honest about who you are, I don't want to trust you in office.

 Stop conflating.

-We're not attacking your service, Tim Walls without a T. Um we celebrate your service.
+We're not attacking your service Tim Walz without a t?

 It was for political gain.